London Community Credit Union: History

 Tower Hamlets Community Credit Union was established in 2000 to serve as part of the council's anti-poverty initiative.
 A year later, the credit union was recognised as the fastest growing in the UK and became a major partner in the Department for Work and Pensions Growth Fund which promoted improved and affordable access to credit for financially marginalised groups.

 In 2010, following expansion into Hackney and surrounding boroughs, Tower Hamlets Credit Union adopted the present name.
 The smaller Forest Gate (ELWA) Credit Union was formed in 2003, becoming NewCred Community Credit Union in 2005.
 In late 2014, under pressure from the PRA due to falling below minimum reserves requirements, NewCred members voted to transfer engagements to London Community Credit Union.
 The credit union was awarded a grant of £100,000 by the Lloyds Banking Group Credit Union Development Fund to support its reserves and enable it to proceed with the merger plans.

 London Community Credit Union's original branch in Roman Road, Bow, closed its doors on 31 December 2019.

+London Community Credit Union ceased trading on 22 January 2025.